 b.
 We are looking for apprentices who are committed to reaching their goal of becoming an engineer.
 Tell us how you have demonstrated continuous perseverance and tenacity to achieve a long-term goal or overcome challenges and setbacks throughout your life.
 This could include personal and professional experiences.

-2. Your Journey into Programming
+2. Your Journey into Engineering

 3. Your Engineering Talent